javierandres-dev/training-svelte_toDo_list/README.md

 You can handle ToDo List(CRUD)

 #### Data (Optional)
-Go to the following URL on your browser to view data into server
+Go to the following URL on your browser to see data into server
 ```
 http://localhost:4000/todos
 ```